 It’s important to consider how your organization will respond to accommodation requests, even if you’re not legally required to admit either service or emotional support animals.
 Here are some questions for your leadership team to consider:

-Written policies are an important way to set clear expectations.
-Your policy should include the following:
+Developing written policies are an important way to set clear expectations.
+You can use a set of guidelines to get started, such as the ADA or this sample Service and Support Animal Policy.
+Your policy should do the following:

-If your staff has reason to doubt someone’s claim that their service animal is legitimate, your best response may be to observe the animal.
+If your ministry decides to admit only service dogs, and your staff or volunteers suspect a person is bringing in a pet, your best response may be to observe the animal.
 If it damages church property, becomes disruptive, or appears to pose a threat to people, you can ask the animal’s owner to either correct the problem or escort the animal from your facility.

 Thank you for your interest in Brotherhood Mutual.
 We appreciate the opportunity to provide your church or other ministry with an insurance quote and will reply to your request as soon as possible.